 To ensure we can meet future demand, we're working with Hutt City Council to develop a block of land next to the current cemetery.

 Concept development for the expansion was undertaken in June 2017.
-Both Councils provided for the expansion in their Long Term Plans and anticipated that development will to begin in 2022/2023.
+Both Councils provided for the expansion in their Long Term Plans and anticipated that development would begin in 2022/2023.

 The project also gives us the opportunity to consider emerging burial trends and cultural requirements, and to enhance the open space and cemetery services.

-We plan to share the proposed design with the Hutt Valley community in 2023 and ask for ideas on other burial options and cemetery features that we could consider as part of the development.
+We plan to share the proposed design with the Hutt Valley community in 2024.

 If you have any questions, please get in touch at firstname.lastname@example.org.